tinganho/balanced-storage/README.md

 ## Initialization and Deallocation of Objects

 In C++ we initialize with `new` and deallocate objects with `delete`.
-Our balanced storage definition so far have only considered array and lists as data types.
-The question is, if we can apply some balancing rules here too fight memory leaks?
+Our balanced storage definition so far have only considered collections as data types.
+The question is, if we can apply the same balancing rules here too fight memory leaks?
 And it turns out that we can.

-`new` in C++ will be considered an add method. `delete` will be considered a sub method.
+`new` in C++ will be considered as an add method. `delete` will be considered as a sub method.

 First example is the most simpliest one: